MV Humphrey Gilbert

-The MV Edgecumbe Belle is a single screw passenger vessel, operating from Plymouth, Devon, UK to Cremyll for Plymouth Boat Trips.
+The MV Edgcumbe Belle is a single screw passenger vessel, operating from Plymouth, Devon, UK to Cremyll for Plymouth Boat Trips.

 History

 The Dartmouth–Kingswear Passenger Ferry is primarily used to link the town of Dartmouth with the railway station on the other side of the River Dart at Kingswear.
 It has long been operated by the railway companies, who maintained a 'station' at the Dartmouth side of the river, with no tracks; instead, passengers boarded the ferry to Kingswear, and thence the train towards Paignton.

 In 1954 British Railways, the then-operator of the ferry, decided that their present vessel, the SS Mew, was too expensive to operate, and decided to replace her with a smaller and cheaper motor vessel.

 They chartered first the MV Lady Elizabeth and then the MV Western Belle from the Millbrook Steamboat & Trading Co Ltd of Plymouth.
 The former vessel was unsuitable for the route; however, the latter appears to have been quite successful, although there were complaints about the use of a Plymouth vessel, when suitable vessels were available from Dartmouth, so the MV Western Belle was replaced by the River Dart Steamboat Co Ltd's MV Seymour Castle.

 In 1956, British Rail finally ordered two motor vessels of their own from Blackmore & Sons of Bideford, North Devon.
 They were named MV Adrian Gilbert and MV Humphrey Gilbert, after two famous local explorers from Greenway House.
 In 1972 British Railways closed the railway from Goodrington to Kingswear.
 The ferry route, and vessels, passed into local authority ownership, first Dartmouth Borough Council, then South Hams District Council.
 In 1976 the ferry was taken over by Dart Pleasure Craft Ltd, but both vessels were sold to the St Mawes Ferry Co, for service from Falmouth, Cornwall to St Mawes.
 They were deemed unsuitable, however, and there is some doubt as to whether they ever left the Dart.

 The Humphrey Gilbert was seen and photographed in BR 'Rail Blue' livery at Weymouth Harbour in June 1977.
 British Rail repurchased them for use on the River Thames on the Gravesend–Tilbury Ferry.
 Again they were deemed unsuitable, and both were re-engined and sold.
 MV Adrian Gilbert was sold to Dart Pleasure Craft, and returned to the Dartmouth-Kingswear Ferry.
 MV Humphrey Gilbert was laid up in Newhaven, East Sussex, and in 1978 was sold to Meridian Line Cruises of Greenwich on the River Thames, but remained laid up.